BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

   <script src="https://js.arcgis.com/4.13/"></script>
   ```

 3 .
 Next is defining and generating the 2D **MapView**.
 The main components that add customization will be the coordinates, basemap and zoom.
-If you notice as well we are going to refrence the previous **div** ID as the contianer for the map.
+If you notice as well we are going to reference the previous **div ID** as the contianer for the map.
 Add the following inside the **head** tags as well.

   ```html
    <script>